lockevod/Karoo-Power_Extension/README.md

 There is currently a big important parameter in the power estimation, the wind.
 The wind can change the power needed to maintain a speed.
 Now you can use openmeteo, openweathermap and you can introduce, also, the headwind speed manually in the configuration.
 A not very good estimation for this is take the value from this https://headwind.app/ or use 0.0 as default value.
+Wind is a very important parameter to get a good estimation.
+You can use openmeteo, openweathermap or introduce the headwind speed manually.
+If you want to use openweathermap (better because they use near stations), you need to get an API key from openweathermap (free but you need to create an account) and introduce it in the configuration.

 - Tested only with Karoo 3 and Metric configuration (this will be improved in the future).